 We are highly dependent on the principal members of our executive team.
 While we have entered into employment agreements or offer letters with each of our executive officers, any of them could leave our employment at any time, as all of our employees are "at will" employees.
 We do not maintain "key person" insurance for any of our executives or other employees.
 Recruiting and retaining other qualified employees for our business, including scientific and technical personnel, will also be critical to our success.
 There is currently a shortage of skilled executives in our industry, which is likely to continue.
-We also experience competition for the hiring of scientific and clinical personnel from universities and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
+We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
+As a result, competition for skilled personnel is intense and the turnover rate can be high.
+We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 In addition, failure of any of our clinical studies may make it more challenging to recruit and retain qualified personnel.
 The inability to recruit or loss of the services of any executive or key employee may adversely affect the progress of our research, development and commercialization objectives.